Lee Benson

-Lee Benson (25 August 1948, Sandy, Utah-)is a sportswriter and columnist for the Deseret News.
+Lee Benson (born August 25, 1948) is a sportswriter and columnist for the Deseret News.
 He has covered at least nine Olympic Games for the paper and has written columns on Mormon issues.
 He has also co-authored a book with James W. Parkinson about American prisoners of war of the Japanese during World War II and their attempts to obtain reparations.